auth0/docs/articles/private-cloud/addons/index.md

 Auth0's dedicated deployments are ISO27001, SOC 2 Type II, ISO27018 and HIPAA BAA compliant, but the PCI Certified add-on ensures that your deployment is compliant with PCI-DSS requirements as well.

-## GEO-HA
+## Geographic High Acailability

 With the Geographic High Availability (GEO-HA) add-on, you will have the highest form of dedicated deployment availability offered by Auth0.

 The standard dedicated deployment is a single-region, high availability solution, but the GEO-HA add-on extends the cluster with a geographically-distributed region where the maximum round-trip latency does not exceed 100 milliseconds.
 This is referred to as a high-availability GEO cluster, which is a warm standby configuration with failure handling for rapid recovery during a regional outage.

+To learn more, see [Private Cloud High Availability Geo Cluster (Geo HA)](/private-cloud/addons/geo-ha).

-## Additional Pre-Production Environment
+## Additional pre-production environment

 The Managed Private Cloud includes a fully-isolated and independently-updated instance for development and testing.
-You can add additional Pre-Production Environments to meet your business requirements.
+You can add additional pre-production environments to meet your business requirements.

 ::: note
-Guaranteed Requests per Second and SLA do not apply to Pre-Production Environments.
+Guaranteed Requests per Second and SLA do not apply to pre-production environments.
 :::